1u/envmon/README.md

 environmental monitoring - using arduino and analog sensors

+### Features:
-optimize SNR in Quantization by Noise Shaping / Dithering
+- optimize SNR in Quantization by Noise Shaping / Dithering
+    - (adding analouge noise with an amplitude of ~LSB)
+- Live data graph display on computer

-Upload it to pachube.com / cosm.com / xively.com
+- Upload it to pachube.com / cosm.com / xively.com